Remote Sensing Technologist

 - Use remote sensing data to monitor environmental conditions, such as air and water quality, vegetation health, and climate change impacts.

-- High School: Basic understanding of science, mathematics, physics, and electronics is important for this role.
+- Basic understanding of science, mathematics, physics, and electronics is important for this role.

 - Certified Mapping Scientist, Remote Sensing (CMS-RS)